Nov 06, 2024

 Reporting a scammer can lead to the platform blocking them and preventing their future activity.
 Here’s a quick guide on where and how to report scammers:

-• When to report to a dating platform. f the user suspects that a profile is a scam, it’s enough to report them to the platform and provide any details regarding the suspicions.
+• When to report to a dating platform: If the user suspects that a profile is a scam, it’s enough to report them to the platform and provide any details regarding the suspicions.

 FAQ

-• How can you tell if someone is scamming you online?
+• How can you tell if someone is a romance scammer?

-• What questions should I ask a romance scammer?
+• What questions should you ask a romance scammer?